 § 145-32.
 Display of goods restricted.

 Business structures or uses shall not display goods for sale purposes or coin-operated vending machines of any type beyond two (2) feet from the structure in which such business activity is carried on.

-\$ 145-33.
-Standards for open space.
+§ 145-33.
+Reserved.